 1 Userbrain | userbrain.com

-Of course, we’re going to place our own software at the top of the list.
+No prizes for guessing this one.
+Of course, we’re going to place our own user testing tool at the top of the list.
 We’d be silly not to, wouldn’t we?

-Pros of Userbrain compared to UserTesting
+Userbrain Pros compared to UserTesting

 Userbrain offers a set of features comparable to UserTesting.
 You get:

-Cons of Userbrain compared to UserTesting
+Userbrain Cons compared to UserTesting

 Userbrain is the most affordable and cost-effective alternative to UserTesting.

-- There is a pay-as-you go-option for $35 per tester without any subscription nor extra fees.
+- There is a pay-as-you go-option for $39 per tester without subscription or extra fees.

 - You can create a free account and get your first test free of charge.